 Best Scroll Saw Blade for Beginners

-It comes as a 6-pack, so there will always be a spare blade on hand should one snap.
-These blades are 15 TPI and equipped with skip-style teeth to cut through wood, plastic and milder thin metals.
-This versatility is another reason why they are great blades to learn with.
+It is sold as a 6-pack, so you will have plenty of spares if anything happens to your blade.
+These blades have 15 teeth per inch and are equipped with skip-style teeth that can cut through wood, plastic, and thin, soft metals.
+This versatility is another reason why these are great blades for learning.

 Pros